Association of Polar Early Career Scientists: Early APECS

 Discussions on IPY education and outreach forums, similar initiatives in other scientific realms and the encounter of like-minded people created an awareness of the need for an organization driven by and serving early career researchers, focused on science and career development, unlike the YSC.
 In the autumn of 2006, to address these needs, Jenny Baeseman (USA), Hugues Lantuit (Germany) and Rhian Salmon (UK) laid the grounds for the rationale, structure, connections and future activities of APECS.
 The acronym was coined at the time and a nascent APECS was launched massively in early 2007, at the start of the IPY with Baseman and Lantuit as co-directors.

-In March 2007, discussions were initiated by the directors with the International Arctic Science Committee (IASC) and the Scientific Committee on Antarctic Research (SCAR) to offer APECS' services as representative of early career researchers in polar science.
+In March 2007, discussions were initiated by the directors with the International Arctic Science Committee (IASC) and the Scientific Committee on Antarctic Research (SCAR) to offer APECS's services as representative of early career researchers in polar science.
 This early version of APECS then started evolving to serve better the needs of early career researchers interested in the polar regions and the wider cryosphere.

 The YSC's activities developed concurrently with many (if not most) of the early career researchers involved in both organizations.
 Its scope, however, was limited in time, since it mainly focused on creating activities during the 2007/2008 IPY.
 The need to ensure the continuation of successful initiatives and activities after the IPY led to brainstorming on post-IPY legacy.
 At the same time, the increase in young researcher initiatives in polar science started to create some confusion in the scientific community, questioning the structure, coordination and even the relevance of such organizations.